The Nylon Curtain: Production

-The B-side of The Nylon Curtain opens with "She's Right On Time", an uplifting love song, to contrast with the more serious tone of the preceding "Goodnight Saigon."
-The song details the anticipated reunion between two lovers, told from the point-of-view of the man in the relationship waiting for the woman to arrive.
+The B-side of The Nylon Curtain opens with "She's Right On Time", an uplifting love song, to contrast with the more serious tone of the preceding "Goodnight Saigon".
+The song details the anticipated reunion between two lovers, told from the point of view of the man in the relationship waiting for the woman to arrive.
 Since the song was written by Joel around Christmas time, the preparation of a Christmas tree was used as an analogy throughout the song.

-"A Room Of Our Own" thematically opposes "She's Right On Time", detailing a couple who needs time away from each other; the song lays out numerous differences between the two.
-The song "Surprises", described by Joel as a "grand metaphysical statement", is about how one shouldn't be surprised by their inability to control things, though the song is open to several different interpretations according to Joel.
+"A Room Of Our Own" thematically opposes "She's Right On Time", detailing a couple who needs time away from each other; the song lays out differences between the two.

+The song "Surprises", described by Joel as a "grand metaphysical statement", is about how one shouldn't be surprised by their inability to control things, though he said the song is open to several interpretations.

 The first three songs on side B all display a relationship theme.
 “She’s Right On Time” describing the reunion, “A Room Of Our Own” describing the decline as the lovers drift apart, and “Surprises” with the inevitable separation.

-"Scandinavian Skies", which prominently features string parts inspired by the songs "I Am The Walrus" and "Strawberry Fields Forever" by The Beatles, was inspired by a horrifying drug experience Joel went through during a flight trip.
+"Scandinavian Skies", which prominently features string parts inspired by the Beatles songs "I Am The Walrus" and "Strawberry Fields Forever", was inspired by a horrifying drug experience Joel went through during a flight.

 The closing song, "Where's The Orchestra?", is about a man who goes to see a live play expecting a musical, only to realize that it's a regular stage show; according to Joel, this is a metaphor for life, specifically the realization that it's not as grand and over-the-top as it is sometimes made out to be.
 Joel tried to make the song feel reminiscent of musical plays.
 In the studio recording, Joel's vocals play from the left speaker channel, whereas the orchestral backing is in the right speaker channel, to emulate a man sitting in a theater seat and watching a play.
-The song closes by reprising the melody of "Allentown", thus bringing the album full-circle.
+The song closes by reprising the melody of "Allentown", thus bringing the album full circle.